You are here

 What is a cover letter and why are they important?

-Within the letter, you should align your qualifications, relevant skills and past work experience clearly to the job description to emphasise that you have done your research into the role and are keen to join the team.
+Within the letter, you should align your qualifications, relevant skills and previous experience clearly to the job description to emphasise that you have done your research into the role and are keen to join the team.

 A good covering letter will increase your chances of being invited for an interview.
 To ensure your cover letter is up to scratch, read our article on ‘How to write a cover letter: 10 things to remember’.

 During a recruitment process, recruiters and hiring managers may receive hundreds of CVs to review.
 The better applications will also include a cover letter.
-It is important that your cover letter reflects the unique capabilities that you possess which position you as an ideal candidate for the role you are applying for.
+Your cover letter must reflect the unique capabilities that you possess, which position you as an ideal candidate for the job you are applying for.

 The overall goal of a cover letter is to demonstrate your uniqueness as a candidate, one that can bring value to the position; and to show that you are literate, experienced and enthusiastic about it.
-A well-written cover letter is an opportunity to show the reader you encompass these key attributes.
+A well-written cover letter is an opportunity to show the reader you encompass these key attributes, which is why it is important to invest the necessary time and effort into writing yours.

 What do you have to offer as a professional and how could you positively affect the organisation if you were to be offered the role?
 Sell your key strengths confidently to grab the reader’s attention.
 This will increase the likelihood of progression through the selection process.